Quick start user guide to Citizen Space

-This Citizen Space quick start guide offers an overview of everything you might need to know about Citizen Space in order to get your first activity online.
+This Citizen Space quick start guide offers an overview of the key things you need to know about Citizen Space in order to get your first activity online.

-This guide is by no means an exhaustive one.
-It will link out to more information where appropriate, but it can also be printed out if you prefer.
+This guide is by no means exhaustive.
+It includes links to more information where appropriate.

-Building an online survey in Citizen Space, a quick start guide
+Building an activity in Citizen Space, a quick start guide

-So you have been asked to create an online survey in Citizen Space, but you may have never used Citizen Space before.
+So you have been asked to create an activity in Citizen Space, but you may have never used Citizen Space before.
 Don't worry!
-This quick start guide will walk you through the basic steps of building an online survey in Citizen Space.
+This quick start guide will walk you through the basic steps of building an activity in Citizen Space.

-Do also look to see if we have any upcoming training sessions (opens in new tab) that you may benefit from attending.
+You can also check if we have any upcoming training sessions (opens in new tab) that you may benefit from attending.

 Look out for the yellow blocks!
 Each one contains links to more detailed instructions and information on a given topic in the rest of this online Knowledge Base.